 Luckily, this trailhead is easy to find, in contrast to the trailheads closer to Aspen.
 Turn east off Highway 82 and onto the Woody Creek Canyon Road 6.5 miles NW of Aspen.
 Turn left on CR 17 just after 1.2 miles and turn right onto Woody Creek Road (CR 18/FR 103).
 Drive 8.5 miles to the parking lot near the end of the plowed road.
 Although the trailhead is easy to find, the parking lot is often full so you may have to park down the road a ways.

-The Norrie Route is another possibility.
+is another possibility.
 This route is 17.4 miles round trip.
-Since I haven’t done the route, please consult the Colorado Hut to Hut Guidebook.
+Since I haven’t done the route, please consult the Colorado Hut to Hut Guidebook

 In summer there are many campgrounds in the area, but they are often full.